-Patients of any age with persistent symptoms or exacerbations despite correct inhaler technique and good adherence with Step 4 treatment and in whom other controller options have been considered, should be referred to a specialist with expertise in investigation and management of severe asthma144 (Evidence D).
+Patients of any age with persistent symptoms or exacerbations despite correct inhaler technique and good adherence with Step 4 treatment and in whom other controller options have been considered, should be referred to a specialist with expertise in investigation and management of severe asthma137 (Evidence D).

-In severe asthma, as in mild-moderate asthma,262 participants in randomized controlled trials may not be representative of patients seen in clinical practice.
-For example, a registry study found that over 80% of patients with severe asthma would have been excluded from recent regulatory studies evaluating biologic therapy.263
+In severe asthma, as in mild-moderate asthma,255 participants in randomized controlled trials may not be representative of patients seen in clinical practice.
+For example, a registry study found that over 80% of patients with severe asthma would have been excluded from major regulatory studies evaluating biologic therapy.256

-The GINA Pocket Guide and decision tree on Diagnosis and Management of difficult-to-treat and severe asthma in adolescent and adult patients are included in Chapter 3E (p.101).
+The contents of the GINA Guide and decision tree on Diagnosis and Management of difficult-to-treat and severe asthma in adolescent and adult patients is included in Chapter 3E (p.102).
 Treatment options that may be considered after optimization of existing therapy may include the following (always check local eligibility and payer criteria):